 - 107, Rue Jouffroy d’Abbans, 75017

-With his metal, glass and warm wood interiors, Genin altered the traditional look of chocolate shops.
-If you visit Paris in the winter, then you must visit the Marais location with its tea room for one of their extraordinary hot chocolate (chocolat chaud).
+With his metal, glass and warm wood interiors, Genin freshened the traditional look of chocolate shops.
+If you visit Paris in the winter, then you must visit the Marais shop with its tea room and taste one of their extraordinary hot chocolates (chocolat chaud).

 Yes, you will probably wait in line and it costs 10 euros, but trust me, it is worth it!
-While you wait, stroll over to their boutique and buy some of their basil or Tonka bean chocolate squares.
-And have a look upstairs at the chocolate laboratory, the heart of the operation. www.jacquesgenin.fr
+While you wait, wander around their boutique and buy some of their basil or Tonka bean chocolate squares.
+And have a look upstairs at the chocolate laboratory which is the heart of the business. www.jacquesgenin.fr

 - 133 rue de Turene, 75003

 - 27 rue de Varenne, 75007

 Internationally renowned chef Alain Ducasse has three small chocolate shops in Paris.
 A great place to find gifts, including the 45-piece discovery boxes, hot chocolate mix, and the incredible Chocolate Box, which consists of a huge, thick block of chocolate that comes in a wooden tray with wooden mallets to break it into pieces.

 Ducasse is known for his 5-starred and extremely expensive restaurants in Las Vegas, Hong Kong and New York, so this is truly a luxury chocolate experience. www.lechocolat-alainducasse.com/en/

 - 40 rue de la Roquette, 75011- where you can tour the laboratory